Joey2004-B/programs/README.md

 - [ ] In `natural_disaster()`, there is a loop in the thunderstorm part, and as soon as the good guys were safe, the loop should break.
 - [ ] in `kill_character()`, make it possible to start a fight by calling the `fight()` function.
 - [ ] In `list_vehicles()`, use a dictionary to count them.
-- [ ] Make a `new_place()` function where it changes the place the good guys are at in the story into a random place, or let the user type in the place.
+- [x] Make a `new_place()` function where it changes the place the good guys are at in the story into a random place, or let the user type in the place.
  ## Subtitle Creator
- >Not uploaded yet
+ >Uploaded!
  - Creates SRT subtitles
  - You can write transcripts of videos in .txt files and import them into the program.
  - Has options to capitalize and uncapitalize text inside parentheses or square brackets.
  - Also has options to randomly choose what brackets would be used and whether the text inside is capitalized or not.
  - Window is always on top of the video player window if you are watching the video you want to add subtitles to maximized.
  ## CSV editor
- >Not uploaded yet
+ >Uploaded!
  This is a command-line interface tool that creates and edits CSV files.
  You type in commands to use it.
 It displays the contents of the CSV file you're working on in a neat table.

  ## And maybe more.
-example.py file (I had to make it for doing a QwikLab exercise on a course on using Git and GitHub.
+- example.py file (I had to make it for doing a QwikLab exercise on a course on using Git and GitHub.
 I might have to delete it some day).
+- *Council at Daybreak* Proclaimer (This is a Bash script.
+I recommend [am I spelling this word right?] using Linux for this.
+You'll need to install the `speach-dispatcher` package as well as having the *Council at Daybreak* card game.)